AbhilashG97/WatermelonMochi/Semester 6/Computer Networks/Theory and Notes/Transport Layer/README.md

 :warning: A ```multiplexing/demultiplexing``` system is needed by all computer networks.

-At the receiving host, when a message arrives the transport layer receives the segements from the network-layer.
+At the receiving host, when a message arrives the transport-layer receives the segements from the network-layer.
 The transport layer then has to send the message to the appropriate process present on the appropriate socket.

 :warning: The transport layer however delivers the data to the intermediary socket.
 The receiving host can have many sockets.
 Each socket has a unique identifer and the format of the identifier depends upon whether the socket is a ```UDP socket``` or a ```TCP socket```.

-When the transport-layer receives the segment, it reads the variuos fields present in the segment and then directs the message to the appropriate socket.
+When the transport-layer receives the segment, it reads the various fields present in the segment and then directs the message to the appropriate socket.

 :warning: The job of delivering the data in the transport-layer segment to the correct socket is called **demultiplexing**.